-Target long-term bonus payments for senior corporate officers for the 2008-2010 performance period were established by the Compensation Committee in 2008 at the 90 percent level for all named executive officers, which was consistent with the Committee's practice in prior years.
+Target long-term bonus payments for senior corporate officers for the 2009-2011 performance measurement period were established by the Compensation Committee in 2009 at the 90 percent level for all named executive officers, which was consistent with the Committee's practice in prior years.
 The target payment level, possible range of payments, and actual pay-out, based on the three-year average ROIC, were as follows:

-Target Range Actual 90% of Initial Base Salary 22.5% to 180% of Initial Base Salary 69.3% of Initial Base Salary
+Target Range Actual 90% of Initial Base Salary 22.5% to 180% of Initial Base Salary 180% of Initial Base Salary

-If the Company does not achieve threshold performance, then no long-term bonus is paid.
-Mr. Hicks participated for a pro-rated portion of the 2008-2010 performance period, beginning with the commencement of his employment by the Company in August 2009.
-Mr. Johnson participated in the Plan for the entire performance period; however, his target pay-out for 2008 and 2009, when he was a divisional executive, was 50 percent of initial base salary, moving to 90 percent when he assumed his present position in 2010.
+If the Company does not achieve threshold performance, then no long-term bonus would be paid.
+Mr. Hicks participated for a pro-rated portion of the 2009-2011 performance period, beginning with the commencement of his employment by the Company in August 2009.
+Mr. Johnson participated in the Plan for the entire performance period; however, his target pay-out for 2009, when he was a divisional executive, was 50 percent of initial base salary, moving to 90 percent when he assumed a new position in 2010.

-Pay-out levels are based on an executive's rate of base salary payable in the first year of the three-year performance period.
-In addition, we adjust on a pro rata basis the rate of base salary on which pay-out levels are based for salary increases during the performance period related to promotions.
+Pay-out levels are based on an executive's rate of base salary payable in the first year of the threeyear performance measurement period.
+In addition, we adjust on a pro rata basis as applicable the rate of base salary on which pay-out levels are based and target bonus levels for promotions that occur during a performance measurement period.